ragnakevmac/cloud-dev/README.md

 You can directly access the app from: https://portfolio-macandok.wl.r.appspot.com

-You can also check out the PDF file "Documentation" for the app's documentations.
+You can also check out the PDF file "Documentation.pdf" for the app's documentations.